SunweiGu/Rent-Prediction-for-YiRental/README.md

 ## Solution

 After data processing and cleaning, we totally have fifty variables, including ten continuous variables, thirty-four categorical variables and six datetime which means our features are mainly categorical variables.
-We randomly selected 70% of the total data to build our training set.
+We randomly select 70% of the total data to build our training set.
 MSE and MAE are performance metrics used for the model evaluation.
-About our modeling, we have implemented eight different models, including Ordinary Least Squares, Lasso regression, CART with Cross Validation, Random Forests, XG Boosting, Gradient Boosting, AdaBoost and Neural Network.
-We implemented all the models and tuned parameters to improve the model performance.
+About our modeling, we have eight different models, including Ordinary Least Squares, Lasso regression, CART with Cross Validation, Random Forests, XG Boosting, Gradient Boosting, AdaBoost and Neural Network.
+We implement all the models and tune parameters to improve the model performance.
 Finally, we choose Gradient Boosting to create our UI.
+And we may further improve the model performance in the future to find the best prediction model.

 ## Result